 Because of vCPM, publishers might see a drop in their earnings.
 However, in the long run, efficient use of ad viewability metrics can lead to a better ad positioning system benefiting the entire ad ecosystem.

-Working on viewability of your web pages isn’t going to harm your earnings.
-On a positive note, it can actually benefit advertisers with a successful ad campaign, increasing the demand for your inventory in the market.
+Working on the viewability of your web pages isn’t harm your earnings.
+On a positive note, it can benefit advertisers with a successful ad campaign, increasing the demand for your inventory in the market.